dasarpai/old.dasarpai.github.io/_dsblog/2023-01-25-Datalake-vs-Data-Warehouse.md

 The main challenge with a data lake architecture is that raw data is stored with no oversight of the contents.
 For a data lake to make data usable, it needs to have defined mechanisms to catalog, and secure data.
 Without these elements, data cannot be found, or trusted resulting in a **data swamp.** Meeting the needs of wider audiences require data lakes to have governance, semantic consistency, and access controls.

+# What is Data Mart
+A Data Mart is a filtered (and sometimes aggregated) subsection of a Data Warehouse to make it easier for a particular group to query data.
+It provides a smaller schema with only the relevant tables for the group.
+For example, you would like to build data mart for sales, accounts, marketing, security, infrastrcture data of your organization.

+## Why you do you build data mart?
+- Relevance to use cases.
+Due to performance and relevance reasons you want limit the schema to the limited tables.
+- Accessible to a variety of people and teams.
+Data marts allow you to expose more people to data without overwhelming them with lots of data.
+- Customized architecture for different use cases.
+Aggregations, metric calculations, around the same data may be different by different consumer of the data.
+So let them do this in their respective mart.
+- Maintainable with less time and effort.
+Having the data monitored by team leads makes it easier to identify data issues.
+- Access Management.
+Easily protect sensitive data by limiting what teams can see in their data marts.